 (2.)
 Controlling Costs: For the most part, holding costs cover the procurement of items, taxes, labor to receive and place inventory, insurance, security, and stock obsolescence.
-You can understand stock obsolescence as a stock that has run out of demand is old or is in excess.
-The key objective of inventory planning is to drop down all these costs.
+You can understand stock obsolescence as a stock that has run out of demand, is old, or is in excess.
+The key objective of inventory planning is to drop all these costs.

 (3.)
 Efficient Storage: With well-designed storage facilities and recapitulating the layout and design over time, you can favorably impact business profits.
 The ensuing consumption of inventory, whether in manufacturing, production, or fulfillment, affects the layout.
 Here, the key point to consider is to arrange high-demand items and lower down travel time.
 In this instance, inventory planning can help you balance high demand with the number of items available.

 Planning inventory and demand planning comes with multiple challenges, whether it is for retail or manufacturing.
 Additionally, anticipating future requirements, sales, and assorted barriers often hamper forecasting.

 Retail industry businesses sometimes obscure reasoned approaches to stock orders.
 Most customers love to buy new merchandise.
 However, many customers prefer using the same product every time, which may be due to its quality, cost, or utility.

 In production, manufacturers frequently treat every product line the same, even when only one line is seasonal.
 Hence, manufacturers also produce in excess as they think it's important to keep service levels consistent at all times.

 🗲 Disorganized data across purchase history at inventory levels impact sales information.

 🗲 Lack of automated processes impacts tracking and decelerates reordering capability.
 Also, it invites redundancy of manual intervention.